terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Validation.txt

   :width: 60%

 In this way, property name of form class gets displayed on the screen and so it is not user friendly.
-To display an appropriate field name,it should be defined in \ **application-messages.properties**\ in the following format.
+To display an appropriate field name, it should be defined in \ **application-messages.properties**\  in the following format.

 .. code-block:: properties